DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 {: .output}

 The above example uses a **list comprehension** to double each number in a sequence.
-Notice the similarity between the syntax for a list comprehension and a for loop - in effect, this is a for loop compressed into a single line.
+Notice the similarity between the syntax for a list comprehension and a for loop; in effect, this is a for loop compressed into a single line.

 We can also use list comprehensions to filter data, by adding the filter condition to the end.